stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 # "public by" / Custom connection semantics / Versioning

 Early versions of the compiler had a public keyword that would generate a bunch of Strat code that 3rd parties could use to include your running service.
 The long term version for this is to allow users to provide connection semantics as a sort of mini-SDK that Strat would make available and download for 3rd parties.
-I removed it from the compiler because it wasn't complete or thought-through enough, with the major gap bieng how users would version their "public" apis.
+I removed it from the compiler because it wasn't complete or thought-through enough, with the major gap being how users would version their "public" apis.

 # Browser Host